...

 Chia seeds are tiny giants.

-They contain ALA of more or less 2,400 mg per tablespoon, and offer fiber, protein, and antioxidants too.
+They contain ALA of more or less 2,400 mg per tablespoon, and offer fibre, protein, and antioxidants too.

 When left in a liquid, they swell up — making them very good for digestion.